pyla-games/api/README.md

 ## Web Interface

-Access the web interface at `/` for:
+A full frontend is available at [https://pyla.vercel.app](https://pyla.vercel.app):

-* Browse games by genre
+* Browse games by genre with horizontal scrolling rows
-* Search games by name
+* Search games by keyword with debounced input
+* Hero carousel with auto-advancing slides and touch/swipe support
-* Game cards in a grid layout
+* Game cards with bookmark support
-* Game details modal with screenshots, videos, and descriptions
+* Game detail modal with hero video/image, description, screenshots, and videos
-* One-click downloads
+* One-click downloads with loading state
-* Recommendations for similar games
+* Recommendations grid inside game modal
-* Pagination for easy navigation
+* Sort games A–Z / Z–A within any view
+* View All overlay per genre with pagination
+* Dark/light theme toggle
+* Back-to-top button
+* Mobile responsive with drag-to-close modals

 ## API Documentation